This web-page is designed for landscape viewing. Utilice el traductor de Google para cambiar esta página web del inglés a cualquier otro idioma.

 Before breakfast commenced, Ann and Catherine had a most unusual conversation while reflecting on the events of the previous twenty-four hours.
-This information written in hindsight appears to be correct, as both encampments report the same facts in alarming detail, most of which dovetail together exceptionally well, we read quote.
+This information written in hindsight appears to be correct, as both encampments report the same facts in alarming detail, most of which dovetail together exceptionally well, we read, quote.
 ‘Mrs. Folger then remembered the children’s complaint about the coffee, and Matthias not eating when they did.
 In consequence of this, she told Catherine in the morning to get breakfast separately for us, to be sure they washed everything to be used, and not to use any of the provisions then in the house.’
-The words and actions of Ann are alarming and quite damning; she has judged and condemned Matthias and Isabella!
-There are two factions at play here, there is the spiritual curse metered out by Matthias to Ann, Benjamin, and the rest of the house, but there is also the burgeoning idea that the coffee partaken by some of the household was tampered with and tainted!
-As the conversation continues in innuendo, speculation, and annoyance, we read that Catherine, quote.
-‘Mentioned to Mrs. Folger, that she had observed the coffee was bad the morning before, had a strange taste, and had something white in it.’
+Ann’s words and actions are alarming and quite damning, as she has judged and condemned Matthias and Isabella!
+There are two factions at play here: the spiritual curse metered out by Matthias to Ann, Benjamin, and the rest of the house, but there is also the burgeoning idea that the coffee partaken by some of the household was tampered with and tainted!
+As the conversation continues in innuendo, speculation, and annoyance, we read that Catherine quote.
+‘Mentioned to Mrs. Folger that she had observed the coffee was bad the morning before, had a strange taste, and had something white in it.’

 Surprisingly, whichever way we look at it, the Folgers in their comments are attempting to portion blame on Sojourner-Truth!

 THESE FACTS ARE POINT NUMBER 110.